Cutting Through the Noise: Choosing Mental Health Technology That Works for Your Campus

 About the Symposium

-The inaugural ACHA Mental Health Technology Symposium is a one-day, in-person event designed to help colleges and universities make informed, responsible decisions about third-party mental health services and technology solutions.
+The inaugural ACHA Mental Health Technology Symposium is designed to help colleges and universities make informed, responsible decisions about third-party mental health services and technology solutions.

 The symposium offers a trusted, transparent environment for higher education professionals to explore products, share experiences, and build partnerships that enhance student mental health and well-being.